Capital punishment: Ancient history

 Elaborations of tribal arbitration of feuds included peace settlements often done in a religious context and compensation system.
 Compensation was based on the principle of substitution which might include material (for example, cattle, slaves, land) compensation, exchange of brides or grooms, or payment of the blood debt.
 Settlement rules could allow for animal blood to replace human blood, or transfers of property or blood money or in some case an offer of a person for execution.
 The person offered for execution did not have to be an original perpetrator of the crime because the social system was based on tribes and clans, not individuals.
 Blood feuds could be regulated at meetings, such as the Norsemen things.
 Systems deriving from blood feuds may survive alongside more advanced legal systems or be given recognition by courts (for example, trial by combat or blood money).
 One of the more modern refinements of the blood feud is the duel.

 In certain parts of the world, nations in the form of ancient republics, monarchies or tribal oligarchies emerged.
 These nations were often united by common linguistic, religious or family ties.
 Moreover, expansion of these nations often occurred by conquest of neighbouring tribes or nations.
 Consequently, various classes of royalty, nobility, various commoners and slaves emerged.
 Accordingly, the systems of tribal arbitration were submerged into a more unified system of justice which formalized the relation between the different "social classes" rather than "tribes".
 The earliest and most famous example is Code of Hammurabi which set the different punishment and compensation, according to the different class or group of victims and perpetrators.
-The Torah/Old Testament lays down the death penalty for murder, kidnapping, practicing magic, violation of the Sabbath, blasphemy, and a wide range of sexual crimes, although evidence suggests that actual executions were exceedingly rare, if they occurred at all.
+The Torah/Old Testament lays down the death penalty for murder, kidnapping, practicing magic, violation of the Sabbath, blasphemy, and a range of sexual crimes, although evidence suggests that actual executions were exceedingly rare, if they occurred at all.

+A Peshotanu was a condemned person in Ancient Persia.

 A further example comes from Ancient Greece, where the Athenian legal system replacing customary oral law was first written down by Draco in about 621 BC: the death penalty was applied for a particularly wide range of crimes, though Solon later repealed Draco's code and published new laws, retaining capital punishment only for intentional homicide, and only with victim's family permission.
 The word draconian derives from Draco's laws.
 The Romans also used the death penalty for a wide range of offences.